Maria's Cookbook

 • 2 tablespoons melted unsalted butter

-1. Mix the yeast with warm water and a pinch of sugar.
+1. Mix the yeast with the warm water and a pinch of sugar; let it foam 5 to 10 minutes.

 Tags: portuguese muffins